 Lost and Found

+Please label all items taken to camp with your child's name.
 Lost and found will be located at registration.
 Leftover items are donated to charity after camp.
-Please label all items taken to camp.

 All medications (with the exception of inhalers, emergency epinephrine kits, and diabetes kits) must be checked-in to the health and safety director in the first aid area by the parents of the child requiring the medications.
 Each medication must be in the original prescription container with only enough medication for the week, clearly labeled with the Scout’s name, dosage, and specific time(s) medication should be taken.
 A medication form will need to be filled out.
 Other than using an inhaler, Epi-pens or diabetes kits, no child should be taking any medication except while in the first aid area.
 Please inform the Scout's leader and the health and safety officer of any medications that need to be taken at camp.
 See the health and safety director at camp if there are any questions.